emmgfx/emmgfx/README.md

 Senior software developer with more than 15 years of experience doing what I love.

-Always willing to make a mistake if I can learn something new.

-Expertise with frontend, backend and Android.
+I've expertise with frontend, backend and Android.
 Currently focused on frontend.

 You can see **more about me** at my [website](https://www.viciana.me/), my [blog](https://www.emm-gfx.net/) and my [LinkedIn](https://www.linkedin.com/in/emmgfx).